 It’s Friday night and you’re a glass of wine in.
-You’ve got Friends queued up and you’re ready to paint your nails.
-Everything about this is relaxing...until you finish applying the top coat and see that your mani is speckled with tiny air bubbles.
+You’ve got an episode of Succession queued up and you’re ready to paint your nails a new shade.
+Everything about this scenario is relaxing...until you finish applying the top coat and see that your mani is speckled with tiny air bubbles.
 Ugh, it's a buzz kill to say the least, but there's a fix.

 Step 3: Be patient!
 Make sure that the first coat of polish is completely dry before adding the second one.
 (We've found that three to five minutes between coats is the sweet spot.)
-If at all possible, avoid adding a third coat because that’s when things tend to get gloopy and uneven.
+If at all possible, avoid adding a third coat, because that’s when things tend to get gloopy and uneven.
 After you've waited sufficiently for the last coat to dry, finish with a top coat and admire your handiwork.